-Giant Mountain and Rocky Peak Ridge Through Trail is a 18.9 mile moderately trafficked out and back trail located near Keene Valley, NY that features beautiful wild flowers and is rated as difficult.
+Giant Mountain and Rocky Peak Ridge Trail is a 19.2 mile moderately trafficked out and back trail located near New Russia, NY that features beautiful wild flowers and is only recommended for very experienced adventurers.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 This hike can be done as a hike through, shuttled car ridge hike up Giant and then descending east down Rocky Peak Ridge to enjoy two more Adirondack High Peaks.
 As you begin up the Ridge trail towards Giants massive summit you will walk through beautiful woods, cross a log as you pass by Giants Washbowl and then enjoy some excellent exposed rock hiking.
 You will see (and pass by) the trail intersection for Rocky Peak Ridge - dont worry, you'll head that way on the way down.
 After a few false summits you reach Giants 4,626' open rock summit with incredible views.
 The view into the Great Range and beyond is amazing and well worth a ling lunch break.
 After enjoying the summit you will head back down to the junction and head towards Rocky Peak Ridge (RPR).
 On the way to RPR you take a short but steep hike down into and back up out of the col and come out to another beautiful summit at 4,383 feet.
 It is from tis point on that the hike is fairly incredible - the ridge hike allows you to summit three additional smaller mountains (Bald, Blueberry and Mason) while enjoying incredible views along the way and a walk through a picturesque lower forest.